PabloMK7/citra/README.md

 * Eventually 3D displays to get proper 3D output working
 * ... etc ...

-We also more than gladly accept used 3DS consoles, preferrably ones with firmware 4.5 or lower!
+We also more than gladly accept used 3DS consoles, preferably ones with firmware 4.5 or lower!
 If you would like to give yours away, don't hesitate to join our IRC channel #citra on [Freenode](http://webchat.freenode.net/?channels=citra) and talk to neobrain or bunnei.
 Mind you, IRC is slow-paced, so it might be a while until people reply.
 If you're in a hurry you can just leave contact details in the channel or via private message and we'll get back to you.